 One more thing...the RA Number.

 Now that we’ve established you bought your bat from an authorized retailer, that you have your original receipt, and that you are within the warranty period, let’s talk about what you need to do next.
 To clarify, all defective bats that are covered by a warranty must be returned directly to the manufacturer, as they are the one who honors the replacement.
 Before you send your defective bat off to a manufacturer, you must first call them and ask for a Return Authorization (RA) Number.
 We would like to emphasize the importance of this step!
-If you return your defective bat to a manufacturer without an RA number, it will essentially just sit in a warehouse and not get attended to as they will have no idea who and why it was sent to them.
-To find the number for your manufactuer's warranty department, please go to our Bat Vendors page and click on the logo of your baseball bat or softball bat.
-Once you have reached out and acquired a Return Authorization number, you will need to include that number in with your bat, along with the receipt, when you ship it off.
+If you return your defective bat to a manufacturer without an RA number, it will essentially just sit in a warehouse and not get attended to, as they will have no idea who and why it was sent to them.
+To find the number for your manufacturer's warranty department, please go to our Bat Vendors page and click on the logo of your baseball bat or softball bat.
+Once you have reached out and acquired a Return Authorization number, you will need to include that number in with your bat (or on the outside of the box you ship it in), along with the receipt when you ship it off.

 We know what you're thinking.
 "I have to pay for shipping to send this off for a replacement?"
-If you purchased your defective bat from JustBats, no you do not!
+If you purchased your defective bat from JustBats, no, you do not!
 We offer free shipping BOTH WAYS.
-All you will need to do is simply go to our Returns Page with your order number and shipping zip code.
-Enter in your information and you will be able to print off a free UPS shipping label that will cover your cost of shipping.
-Keep in mind, i f you are returning a defective item, all warranties are handled through the manufacturer and your item will be forwarded to the manufacturer for replacement.
+All you will need to do is go to our Returns Page with your order number and shipping zip code.
+Enter your information, and you will be able to print off a free UPS shipping label that will cover your cost of shipping.
+Keep in mind if you are returning a defective item, all warranties are handled through the manufacturer, and your item will be forwarded to the manufacturer for replacement.
 To simplify, follow these five steps.

 - Fill out the online returns form.

 - Print off the UPS label.